dannieeeg/weathrtrackr2.0.io/README.md

 This is another weather tracking desktop website page.

 WEATHRTRACKR2.0
 This is another version of the weather tracker that I previously made with codepen and freecodecamp's guided projects.
-This version used a much easier API to enter into the html and the javascript files.
+This version used a much easier API Key to enter into the html and the javascript files.

-languages used:
+The page is set up with a simple flex CSS style to have a clean and concise page set up. languages used:
 # html
 # css